The 7th Annual Mira Loma High School Science Olympiad Invitational scheduled for Jan 11th, 2020.

 Why: Invitationals are a great way to enrich the overall Science Olympiad experience, hone skills, test devices, and in general improve your team prior to the “official” competitions.
 Additionally, students can meet like-minded students from distance places, which can create long lasting friendships.
 In other parts of the country, some teams compete in as many as a dozen tournaments each year.

-Level of Events: Some events have different requirements based off of the level of competition (regional, state, national); this invitational will be run at the state level.
+Level of Events: Some events have different requirements based off of the level of competition (regional, state, national), unless there is a specific invitational level, this invitational will be run at the state level.
 Additionally, we ask all event proctors to realize the varying levels of students in the competition and write their exam with a range of questions (You do not want several teams scoring 100% on your exam nor the high score to be 15%).

 Requested Donation: We are asking for a donation of $150.00 PER TEAM (not per school. i.e. if your school is bringing two teams, your requested donation would be $300) to help us run Science Olympiad.
 No payment is required (or desired) until the team's acceptance is verified (i.e. the team name appears below).
 Your receipt will be in the welcome package you will receive upon check-in.
 If you absolutely need your receipt earlier, please let us know and we will work something out.

 Test Returned: All tests taken the day of the competition will be returned to the coaches after the awards ceremony.
 All blank tests and answer keys will be available to coaches as well.
 Blank tests and answer keys will not be made available until we receive the blank test and answer key for the event(s) your school is running (this has been a problem in years past leading to not all events being available to all teams).
 Please remember, receiving copies of the tests and answer keys used the day of the invitational is a privilege for teams attending the tournament.
-Participating teams who withhold exam materials (or casue issues for the team running the tournament) may be excluded from future competitions.
+Participating teams who withhold exam materials or show indiscretion with exam distribution may be excluded from future competitions.

 Awards: Medals will be awarded for the top 5 finishers in each event for official events; for trial events (if any), only the top 3 places will get medals.